pkempf/SetListManager/README.md

 The Setlist Manager is built primarily in Python, using [Flask](https://flask.palletsprojects.com/en/1.1.x/), [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/), and [Flask WTForms](https://flask-wtf.readthedocs.io/en/stable/).
 The database used is [PostgreSQL](https://postgresql.org), and the site is hosted on [Heroku](https://heroku.com).
 The front end uses [Bootstrap 4](https://getbootstrap.com), [jQuery](https://jquery.com/), [HTML5Sortable](https://github.com/lukasoppermann/html5sortable), and themes from [Bootswatch](https://bootswatch.com).

+### Setup

+Installing and running your own instance of the Setlist Manager follows typical Flask procedures, with one exception: for full use of the lyrics import functionality, you will need to obtain a (free!)
+API key from [APISEEDS](https://apiseeds.com) by registering an account, then set that API key as the environment variable `LYRICS_API_KEY`.

 ### Planned features

 Upcoming features currently include: